 To read more of this story, click here.

-Teva Pharmaceutical Industries Ltd. (TEVA), the world’s biggest maker of generic drugs, sued Bank of America Corp.
-(BAC)’s Merrill Lynch unit over the purchase of $273 million in auction-rate securities from the bank.
+Teva Pharmaceutical Industries Ltd. (TEVA:US), the world’s biggest maker of generic drugs, sued Bank of America Corp.
+(BAC:US)’s Merrill Lynch unit over the purchase of $273 million in auction-rate securities from the bank.

 Merrill, based in New York, underwrote and sold the securities as part of its business of structuring collateralized-debt obligations, or CDOs, Teva said in its complaint filed yesterday in federal court in New York.
 Bank of America, based in Charlotte, North Carolina, acquired Merrill in January.